About West Bengal

 , or slightly smaller than the US state of Maine

 Dakshineswar Kali Temple, the Hindu temple with shrines to Krishna and Vishnu is located at the Hooghly River (Ganga) in Dakshineswar, north of Kolkata.

 Image: Asis K. Chatterjee

-In the south there is the fertile Gangetic Plain with its rivers and their tributaries and distributaries, major rivers are the Damodar river, the Hooghly river (Ganga), and the Ajay river, the Ganges runs through the narrow middle section of the state and then forms a short section of its border with Bangladesh.
+In the south, there is the fertile Gangetic Plain, watered and drained by many rivers and their tributaries and distributaries.
+Major rivers are the Damodar, the Hooghly (Ganga), and the Ajay river.
+The Ganges flows through the narrow middle part of the state and forms further downstream a short section of India's border with Bangladesh.

-West Bengal has a population of about 95 million people.
-Kolkata is the capital is main (river) port and the primate city of the state, the city was known until 2001 as Calcutta, (pop.
-5.2 million).
+with a population of 5.2 million inhabitants.
+The city was known until 2001 as Calcutta.
 Other major cities in West Bengal are Asansol, Siliguri, Durgapur, Malda (English Bazar) and Bardhaman (Burdwan).

 Spoken languages are Bengali 85%, and Hindi 7%, Nepali is the official language in three Hill Sub-divisions of the Darjeeling District.
 Main religions are Hinduism (71%) and Islam (27%).

 Howrah Bridge (Rabindra Setu) over the Hooghly River, seen from Chotelal Ki Ghat in Kolkata.